Transferring to a Swindon school

 How does it work?

-- A Common In-Year Application Form is used for applications to any of these schools, and this allows parents to express 3 preferences of school
+- An in-year application form is used for applications to any of these schools, and this allows parents to express 3 preferences of school

-- The form should be submitted to the LA, who will liaise with the relevant admitting authority to coordinate an offer of a place at one of the schools on the submitted form, taking into account the oversubscription criteria for the relevant school if necessary.
+- The application should be submitted to the Local Authority, who will liaise with the relevant admitting authority to coordinate an offer of a place at one of the schools on the submitted form, taking into account the oversubscription criteria for the relevant school if necessary.

-- If the school you are applying for requires a Supplementary Form or a Baptismal Certificate you must submit this at the time of the in-year application form.
-If you do not do so, this may affect whether your child is eligible for the school place.
+- If the school you are applying for requires a Supplementary Form or a Baptismal Certificate you must submit this directly to the school.

 - All preferences are considered equally, at the same time, and the LA therefore ensures that the highest preference is offered wherever possible.

-- The LA will send out the offer letter, but own admitting authority schools may also send their own offer letter.
+- The LA will send out the offer by email, but own admitting authority schools may also send their own offer letter.

 - If the LA is unable to offer any of your preferences, it will offer an alternative school place if your child does not already attend a Swindon school and you have provided evidence of your Swindon address.
 This will be the nearest school with an place available.

-- The Local Authority is happy to receive applications from parents who live outside of the Swindon area who wish for their child to attend a Swindon School.
+- The Local Authority is happy to receive applications from parents who live outside the Swindon area who wish for their child to attend a Swindon school.